reichlab/flu-metrocast/README.md

 ### Model output data storage
 The Flu MetroCast Hub will store a live dataset in this dedicated GitHub repository, following [Hubverse file-based data storage standards](https://docs.hubverse.io/en/latest/user-guide/hub-structure.html).
 The repository will contain separate directories for model output and model metadata submissions from modeling teams.

-Model output must follow a tabular representation where each row represents a single prediction and each column provides additional information about the prediction (see the Forecast File Format section).
-Model output may be submitted as CSV or Parquet files.
+Model output must follow a tabular representation where each row represents a single prediction and each column provides additional information about the prediction (see the Forecast File Format section). **Model output must be submitted as a Parquet file.**

 ---